 The 'discovered' values and qualities of self-actualized people are listed again and again in relation to different topics in Maslow's writing.
 One that he considers important to health is transcendence of the environment.
 This manifests in a number of ways.
-For example, to make the argument for health as adaptation, one has to take the psychic centering point and place it external to the entity determined and denying agency, something which Maslow couldn't accept given his understanding of self-actualized people as socially autonomous.
-On the individual level, there are the insight berapies which deal very much with internal processes very personal to the individual.
+For example, to make the argument for health as adaptation, one has to take the psychic centering point and place it external to the entity whose health is being determined - social psychology taken to an extreme, thus making the self determined and denying agency, something which Maslow couldn't accept given his understanding of self-actualized people as socially autonomous.
+On the individual level, there are the insight therapies which deal very much with internal processes very personal to the individual.
 On a societal level, self-actualized persons accept social-conventions superficially most of the time.
 They don't want to be rude or offend others, but they are capable of fighting for change of circumstances they consider especially egregious.
 However, they assess the culture they live in critically, and accept or reject components based on inner criteria.
 Consequently, they have a tendency towards transcending nationalism, of being citizens of the world, and thus are somewhat immune to psychosocial infection.
 This all assumes, of course, that the lower needs have been met, and that the conditions have been opportune for the epigenetic emergence of this qualitatively different state of self-actualization all of which are socially dependent, reminiscent of G.H.
 Mead's autonomous agent who is the product of an entirely socially determined process.